uiua-lang/uiua/site/text/data_defs.md

 Person {"Alice" "Bob" "Carol"} [21 54 49] [5 0 12]
 ```

+As you can see, the array output formatter has a special rule for this kind of array that makes it display as a table.

-This creates only 5 boxes total, and it scales much better.
+This construction method creates only 5 boxes total, and it scales much better.
 It also allows us to more easily work with the data in aggregate.

 For example, we could find the average age.